vytos/OpenIPTV/readme.md

 ## Playlist Maintenance

-The playlist is regularly updated to provide the best selection of channels.
-However, due to the large number of channels and the nature of IPTV, occasional issues with channel availability may occur. **We are currently in the process of adding more channels, including Pluto TV channels**, so check back periodically for updates and improvements.
+The playlist is regularly updated to provide the best selection of channels. **We are continuously working on adding more channels and improving the playlist**, including recent additions from Pluto TV.
+Check back periodically for updates and improvements.

 ---